apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 Save the configuration and exit.
 We will then edit the interface so that it makes use of this bridge.

-Open the configuration file of your interaface and configure it as follows:
+Open the configuration file of your interface and configure it as follows:

 .. note::
    Interface name used as example only.
 Replace eth0 with your default ethernet interface name.